shariqahn/HackingRewardFns/README.md

 ## Conclusion

 In all cases, the agent was able to improve its performance by having access to the reward function.
+Future investigations could expand on the automatic query process.
+The current process may not work in environments with more complex reward functions, such as those with sparse rewards.
+A more robust query process that relies less on help from a human would help make more complete this strategy of reinforcement learning.

 ### References
 [1] Finn, Chelsea, Abbeel Pieter, and Levine, Sergey.
 Model-Agnostic Meta-Learning for Fast